cfpb/design-system/docs/pages/data-visualization-1.md

   ### Limit the data you include

-  **Include no more than five types of data in your chart.** For example, a line chart should have no more than five lines, and a pie chart should have no more than five slices.
-It is important not to exceed this number to ensure charts are readable and accessible.
+  Include no more than five data types in your chart to help ensure it will be readable and accessible.
+For example, a line chart should have no more than five lines, and a pie chart should have no more than five slices.
 If you need to show more than five data types, break your chart into multiple smaller charts.

   ### Use accessible colors and patterns

-  When used properly, color can help clarify relationships between data, provide emphasis for certain data points, and maintain a consistent brand voice.
-When used poorly, color can overwhelm the user, make the data confusing and break with brand standards to appear inconsistent.
+  When used properly, color and patterns can help clarify relationships and differences between data and maintain a consistent brand voice.
+When used poorly, color and patterns can overwhelm the user, make the data confusing, and break with brand standards.

-  * **Color:** Refer to our [Data visualization color palettes](https://cfpb.github.io/design-system/foundation/color#data-visualization-palettes) and [Color accessibility guidelines](https://cfpb.github.io/design-system/foundation/color#accessibility).
+  * **Color:** Refer to our [Data visualization color palettes](https://cfpb.github.io/design-system/foundation/color#data-visualization-palettes) and [Color accessibility guidelines](https://cfpb.github.io/design-system/foundation/color#accessibility) when choosing colors for your visualization.

-  * **Patterns:** In addition to colors, use patterns to promote accessibility.
-We’ve built the following patterns into our CMS and Excel template: square dot, round dot, dash, and long dash.
+  * **Patterns:** We’ve built the following patterns into our CMS and Excel template: square dot, round dot, dash, and long dash.

   ### Include critical information

   Elements such as a chart title and alt text help validate the data and increase comprehension.
-Please reference the image and lists below regarding required and optional information to include in a data visualization.

   #### Required information